Frequently Asked Questions

 There is no formal expectations that you participate beyond your fellowship year; however, we hope that you will serve as an advocate for the program and consider joining the future selection committee.
 There will also be future annual events to connect current fellows with alums of the program.

-Your project must have one lead community partner (with letter of support), but you can absolutely engage with a variety of community partners.
+Your project must have one lead community partner, but you can absolutely engage with a variety of community partners.
 In fact, communities coming together often demonstrate a sustainable and impactful project that addresses an intentional need.

 Yes, part of this fellowship leadership program is that you share your impact project with the greater Brandeis community in an end of year presentation.